giacomocap/sagrafacile/DEPLOYMENT_ARCHITECTURE.md

 **Task 4.1: Create User-Facing Helper Scripts**
 *   **`start.bat` / `start.sh`:**
     1. Check if `.env` exists; if not, guide the user to copy `.env.example` to `.env` and configure it.
     2. Run `docker-compose up -d`.
-This will pull images if they are not present locally.
+This will pull images if they are not present locally and start the services.
+Caddy will attempt to obtain SSL certificates.
-    3. Echo instructions for CA certificate installation and app access URL.
+    3. Echo instructions for configuring local DNS (router) and app access URL (e.g., `https://your.domain.com`).
 *   **`stop.bat` / `stop.sh`:**
     1. Run `docker-compose down`.
 *   **`update.bat` / `update.sh`:**